grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Our next challenge," said Hemi as she stepped up to the lighted chart, "is how long the batteries will last."

 "Don't think for a fucking second that isn't front of my fucking mind."
 Said Percy.
 "Coupla hours left, at best.
 Then we have to surface.
-And it's daylight now --- barring another storm, we'll be bright targets --- both visual _and_ radar --- for those fuckers with the ram.
+And it's fucking daylight now --- barring another storm, we'll be bright targets --- both visual _and_ radar --- for those fuckers with the ram.
 They'll be back on us before we can get the fucking ballast tanks fully emptied."

-"We could wait it out without moving until nightfall.
+"We could wait it out until nightfall without moving.
 We have enough power to keep the lights on at least."

 "I'm worried we haven't put enough distance between us and that crazy fucking sub commander friend of Owen's for that.
 If they find us running on the surface, at least we can try to outrun them.
 If they find us deep with no battery when they come back around on their next search circle, we're done for."

-"We could use another piece of covering luck like the deep scattering layer."
+"We would benefit from another piece of covering luck like the deep scattering layer."
 Said Hemi.

-"That move depended far too much on luck and a dangerous gamble Hemi.
+"That move depended far too much on luck and a dangerous fucking gamble Hemi.
 Luck and gambling is no way to run a submarine.
 The odds are never in our favor.
 What I want is a fucking plan that is reliable and executable."
 She paused, feeling tired.
 "Fuck me."
 Said Percy.
 "I'm going to lay down for a minute.
 Run the batteries down, and get me when we have only emergency reserves left."

 Percy climbed down a deck and disappeared forward into the Captain's cabin.
-She was out almost immediately as she fell into her rack, a power she had gained from long years of experience working with short sleep on subs.
+She was out almost immediately as she fell into her rack.
+The ability to fall asleep instantly was a talent she had gained from long years of experience working with short sleep on subs.

 [//]: # (early morning: day 4, run to Stilt City)
 They motored nearly silently though the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
-Hemi had them shut the motors down and keep the boat hovering steadily in place while using very little power.
+Hemi had them shut the motors down and keep the boat hovering steadily in place while using as little power as possible.
 He went down to the Captain's cabin and woke Percy.
-They returned to the sonar compartment together, updated their probably position on the chart --- still a long way from anywhere --- and took the only reasonable action they could take: rise to periscope depth and have a look around.
+They returned to the sonar compartment together, updated their probably position on the chart --- still a long way from anywhere --- and decided to take the only reasonable action available to them: rise to periscope depth and have a look around.

-Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and slowly floated upwards.
-The watch the depth gauge rotate back to the left making its way steadily towards zero.
+Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and floated upwards.
+They watched the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.

 "Holy fuck, Hemi."
 She said quietly, with her eyes in the viewport of the periscope.
 She rotated around the periscope, swinging it around 360 degrees, as every submarine commander is trained to do their first day using a periscope.
-Every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean, much calmer now, rising and falling with the long frequency of deep ocean swells.
+In every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean --- much calmer now --- rising and falling with the long frequency of deep ocean swells.
 "Would you fucking believe our luck is still with us?
 We have a fucking thick fog bank.
 In every direction."

 Hemi smiled.
-"Makes sense --- it was probably a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into a cloud."
+"Makes sense --- it was likely a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into cloud."

 "Alright!
 So much for needing a fucking plan!
 Start up the low-pressure compressors, and put us on the surface."

 Hemi flipped some switches on the ballast control panel and the hum of compressors vibrated up from far below deck.
 The _Prospect_ rose in place until the deck of the boat pushed through the tightly-bound tension of the surface and water washed off and over the curved sides.

 Hemi opened the hatch of the control room and climbed up to the bridge followed closely behind by Captain Percy.
 The air on the bridge was warm and wet.
-It sat on the surface of the water without moving, and left droplets forming rapidly on the pilled fabric of Hemi and Percy's clothes.
+It sat on the surface of the water without moving, and left droplets forming rapidly on the pilled wooly fabric of Hemi and Percy's clothes.
 The fog was the color of purgatory, lit from somewhere far off above them to a flat dim nothingness.
 At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to the bow of the boat.

-A blinding fog was not a challenge for a submarine though --- which spent most of its time running blind anyway --- but a useful resource, turning the surface into a similar dense covering medium as the deep ocean.
+A blinding fog was not a challenge for a submarine though --- which spent most of its time running blind anyway --- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.

-Percy called down to Bastian to start the diesels and to push the boat up to its maximum surface speed of 15 knots, and to come around to a direct course for Stilt City.
-A moment later came the loud hiss and roll of the high-pressure air system turning over the diesel engines until they were firing on their own, lifting the shutters and letting out a stream of black exhaust from the rear end of the sail.
+Percy called down to Bastian to start the diesels, push the boat up to its maximum surface speed of 15 knots, and come around to a direct course for Stilt City.
+A moment later came the loud hiss and roll of the high-pressure air system turning over the diesel engines until they were firing on their own.
+The exhaust shutters lifted and let out a stream of black froth into the gray fog from the rear end of the sail.
 A minute later Bastian engaged the motors and Percy felt a jolt as the _Prospect_ picked up speed.

-2k; 88k words
+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### They launch Herschel)